Rolf Hellem

 Rolf Hellem (26 December 1923 – 6 June 2021) was a Norwegian politician for the Labour Party.

 He was elected to the Norwegian Parliament from Nordland in 1965, and was re-elected on three occasions.
 He had previously served in the position of deputy representative during the term 1958–1961, during which he met as a regular representative meanwhile Kolbjørn Sigurd Verner Varmann was appointed to the Cabinet, and also during the term 1961–1965.

-Hellem was involved in local politics in Ankenes from 1951 to 1955.
+Hellem was involved in local politics in Ankenes Municipality from 1951 to 1955.
 He died in June 2021 at the age of 97.